5 Steps to Prepare for an ICE Audit

 A clear policy and chain of command should be outlined to clarify logistical questions: Who should be notified?
 What do we do if they can’t be reached?
 For example, the management team at the office being audited might be responsible for alerting the appropriate people in corporate HR, who in turn are responsible for notifying legal counsel.
 Think through these possible scenarios and make provisions for them in your policy.

-Finally, following the audit, it’ll be important that your team clearly document and communicate the process and learnings to your organization.
+Finally, following the ICE audit, it’ll be important that your team clearly document and communicate the process and learnings to your organization.
 The I-9 inspection process will be a tremendous learning opportunity for your entire company and future employees.

 Step 2: Identify your legal counsel